cherry-wb/lbd/source/backendstructure.rst

 Step 1.
 Add XXTargetMachine
 ---------------------------
-Below shows the role of TargetMachine in the LLVM backend structure. `llc
+The role of TargetMachine in the LLVM backend structure is shown in :num:`figure #target-machine`. `llc
 <http://llvm.org/docs/CommandGuide/llc.html>`_ is LLVM static compiler.
 When you invoke ``llc`` command with option ``-march=XX``, it will trigger the corresponding callback functions.

-.. _backendstructure_f0:
+.. _target-machine:

 .. figure:: ../Fig/backendstructure/target_machine.png
    :figclass: align-center